 ► Flood hazard areas are the only natural hazard areas currently mapped in the District Plan.

-► Updated natural hazards information and mapping is not provided for in the current District Plan.
+► Updated natural hazards information and mapping is not provided for in the operative District Plan - this includes coastal hazards such as erosion and inundation.
 This results in a lack of clear and accessible information about areas that are potentially vulnerable to natural hazards.

 ► Geotechnical matters are not specifically addressed for earthworks that take place on sites vulnerable to land instability or located on steep slopes.
 This can lead to earthworks that have the potential to exacerbate the risk from natural hazards and alter overland flow paths.